dekuNukem/RGBeeb/README.md

 ![Alt text](photos/ebay.png)

-It's a Beeb with ... a separate keyboard and hinged case??
+It's a Beeb with ... a separate keyboard and boxy case??

-The top half of the Beeb was replaced with a flat hinged lid, now resembling a small PC case.
-And the keyboard is now in its own metal enclosure with ribbon cable (???).
+The top half of the Beeb was replaced with a flat lid.
+And the keyboard is in its own metal enclosure with a ribbon cable (???).

 ![Alt text](photos/case.png)

-The new flat case most likely allows the computer, disk drive and monitor to be stacked on top each other, saving valuable desk space.
+The new boxy case most likely allows the computer, disk drive and monitor to be stacked on top each other, saving valuable desk space.

 A look inside revealed big upgrades, fully kitted out with sidewise expansion card, floppy disc controller, battery backup, a standalone audio jack, and speech synthesis chips.
 And just look at all the ROMs!

-The toggle switch is wired up to a jumper on the sidewise card, most likely for switching ROM banks.

 ![Alt text](photos/hinge.jpeg)